 - Working in clusters - more access to staff that can cover shifts

-- Managing leave and 75 in a way that is efficient and benefits both the business and the people
+- Managing leave in a way that is efficient and benefits both the business and the people

 And for franchises, the benefits are just as clear.

 Read on to delve into the details of what staff scheduling solutions entail and how they can revolutionise your franchise management.

 Scheduling for franchises: the features

 Workforce management and staff scheduling solutions are typically made up of the following features.

 Some providers will have both a web and mobile app to allow all employees to use the product, whilst others will limit usability to managers only.
 At Rotageek, we think it’s really important that every person impacted by staffing can interact with the system - be it a head office director or a part-time shop-floor employee.
 So we develop web and mobile apps that cater for everyone.

 But how do these features specifically support franchise management?
 Below are four key areas guaranteed to benefit both your head office and partners.